230206-NET/Trainer_Code/04_Web/api.md

 ### HTTP Request Response Lifecycle
 1. Client Initiates HTTP Request
 2. Server Receives the HTTP request
-3. Server Responds with a HTTP Response
+3. Server Responds with an HTTP Response, along with the resource the client asked for

 #### Client
-- machine that is initiating the request
+- machine that is initiating the http request
 #### Server
 - Machine that is processing/responding to the request

 * Do note that these are not fixed roles, they change depending on the context.
 A server can be a client if it is sending an http request to another server.
+#### Web Resource
+Web Resource is any resource on the web.
+This can mean image, audio files, text files, json data, html page... etc. Anything and everything that we send over the web that is tied to a URL is considered resource
 #### URL
     - Uniform Resource Locator: aka, a way to locate a resource on the web using uniform syntax
     - [MDN Doc on URL](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Web_mechanics/What_is_a_URL)